New

 From the footpath in Blockhouse Bay village your eye is drawn to the colourful window display of Shirley’s women’s fashion store.
 As you step inside, you are met with an explosion of colour and fashion, all beautifully curated and displayed.

 Shirley’s has been a Bay fixture for about 40 years.
 It is run by Shirley Browne.
 As a fashion co-ordinator for Brian Caughey Ltd she would visit fashion shops around Auckland.
-Shirley’s was then in
+Shirley’s was then in a different venue in the village and was a much smaller shop.

 Continue reading